-The committee provides guidance on new activities for Future Earth, oversees the transition of IGBP, IHDP and DIVERSITAS activities into Future Earth and has secured a strong partnership with the WCRP community.
-The Science Committee comprises 18 members, including a Chair and two vice-Chairs, representing the full spectrum of global environmental change science from natural science to social sciences, humanities and engineering.
+The committee provided guidance on new activities for Future Earth, oversaw the transition of IGBP, IHDP and DIVERSITAS activities into Future Earth and secured a strong partnership with the WCRP community.
+The Science Committee comprised 18 members, including a Chair and two vice-Chairs, representing the full spectrum of global environmental change science from natural science to social sciences, humanities and engineering.
 Future Earth is committed to gender and geographical balance.

 Mark Stafford Smith - Chair